Yeshayahu Leibowitz: Religion

+Halakha and Mitzvot

 Leibowitz was an Orthodox Jew who held controversial views on the subject of halakha, or Jewish law.
 He wrote that the sole purpose of religious commandments was to obey God, and not to receive any kind of reward in this world or the world to come.
 He maintained that the reasons for religious commandments were beyond man's understanding, as well as irrelevant, and any attempt to attribute emotional significance to the performance of mitzvot was misguided and akin to idolatry.
 He believed that Jews should perform mitzvot solely for the sake of worshipping God and that although they could also have incidental benefit to the one performing the mitzvah, it would only be a religiously worthy act as long as the motivation was to worship God.
 He denied the idea of ethical mitzvot, believing that any mitzvot which set out duties towards others were duties based on a person's position before God rather than their position before their fellow man.

 The essence of Leibowitz's religious outlook is that a person's faith is his commitment to obey God, meaning God's commandments, and this has nothing to do with a person's image of God.
 This must be so because Leibowitz thought that God cannot be described, that God's understanding is not man's understanding, and thus, all the questions asked of God are out of place.
 Leibowitz claimed that a person's decision to believe in God (in other words: to obey him) defines or describes that person, not God.